arangodb/release-test-automation/README.md

    - `DC` - setup 2 clusters, connect them with arangosync (enterprise only)

 Example usage:
- - Windows: `python ./release_tester/upgrade.py --old-version 3.5.4 --version 3.6.2 --enterprise --package-dir c:/Users/willi/Downloads `
+ - Windows: `python ./release_tester/upgrade.py --old-version 3.5.4 --new-version 3.6.2 --enterprise --package-dir c:/Users/willi/Downloads `
- - Linux (ubuntu|debian) `python3 ./release_tester/upgrade.py --old-version 3.5.4 --version 3.6.2 --enterprise --package-dir /home/willi/Downloads`
+ - Linux (ubuntu|debian) `python3 ./release_tester/upgrade.py --old-version 3.5.4 --new-version 3.6.2 --enterprise --package-dir /home/willi/Downloads`
- - Linux (centos|fedora|sles) `python3 ./release_tester/upgrade.py --old-version 3.5.4 --version 3.6.2 --enterprise --package-dir /home/willi/Downloads`
+ - Linux (centos|fedora|sles) `python3 ./release_tester/upgrade.py --old-version 3.5.4 --new-version 3.6.2 --enterprise --package-dir /home/willi/Downloads`

 # using acquire_packages.py to download packages from stage1/stage2/live

 acquire_packages.py can fetch a set of packages for later use with upgrade.py/test.py.
 It will detect the platform its working on.

 Supported Parameters:
- - `--version` which Arangodb Version you want to run the test on
+ - `--new-version` which Arangodb Version you want to run the test on
  - `--[no-]enterprise` whether its an enterprise or community package you want to install Specify for enterprise, ommit for community.
  - `--enterprise-magic` specify your secret enterprise download key here.
  - `--zip` switches from system packages to the tar.gz/zip package for the respective platform.